L&I Can’t Close Your Claim Until You Are Employable

 Vocational Training is a program for injured workers who have not returned to work.
 Vocational retraining exists because L&I can’t close your claim until you either do return to work, or you “can” return to work.
 See RCW 51.32.095

 The good part is that vocational services are designed to get you back to work.
 The bad part is that getting you back to work includes any job at any rate of pay.
 It is just plain ugly that a worker injured at a high paying job who can no longer perform at that job, can be retrained by L&I as a parking lot attendant for minimum wage.
 Don’t let L&I do that to you.
 Inform yourself and protect your rights.

-The Ability to Work Assessment is done by a vocational rehabilitation counselor who is paid by the state or self insured employer.
+The Ability to Work Assessment is a report which is completed by a vocational rehabilitation counselor.
 There are a number of items the vocational counselor must address in the vocational assessment process.
 Some of the things a counselor will consider are: